strapi/community-content/tutorials/deliveroo-clone-next-strapi-tutorial/README.md

 To see it live:

 - Clone the repository.
- - Start the Strapi server: `cd nextjs-react-strapi-deliveroo-clone-tutorial/backend && yarn && yarn develop`.
+- Start the Strapi server: `cd tutorials/deliveroo-clone-next-strapi-tutorial/backend && yarn && strapi dev`.
- - In an other tab, start the nextjs server: `cd nextjs-react-strapi-deliveroo-clone-tutorial/frontend && yarn && yarn dev`.
+- In an other tab, start the nextjs server: `cd tutorials/deliveroo-clone-next-strapi-tutorial/frontend && yarn && yarn dev`.